rwbr/flutter_neat_and_clean_calendar/README.md

 ///     executed when the view changes to expanded or to condensed
 /// [onRangeSelected] contains a callback function of type [ValueChanged], that gets called on changes
 ///     of the range (switch to next or previous week or month)
+/// [isJumpDateButtonEnabled] is a [bool] value.
+The value of this parameter
+///    determines whether the jump date button is enabled or not.
 /// [onEventSelected] is of type [ValueChanged<NeatCleanCalendarEvent>] and it contains a callback function
 ///     executed when an event of the event list is selected
 /// [isExpandable] is a [bool].
 With this parameter you can control, if the view can expand from week view